 The beautiful city of Sydney is filled with everything anyone would like to experience in a world-class metropolis.
-For the traveling foodie looking for out-of-this-world and delightfully tasty food offerings, Sydney is truly a haven.
+For the traveling foodie looking for out-of-this-world and delightfully tasty food offerings, restaurants in Sydney are truly a haven.
 Find recommendations for fine dining in Australia.
 Take a look at this foodie guide for fine dining restaurants in Sydney.

-Quay.
-Be warned, Quay is the type of restaurant that you make reservations far in advance and even pack an outfit for the occasion.
-This restaurant, with its world-famous chef Peter Gilmore, draws a crowd of reality cooking show fans and serves a heavenly fusion of food with experimental ingredients that you must try.
+Be warned, Quay is the type of restaurant where you make reservations far in advance and even pack an outfit for the occasion.
+This restaurant, with its world-famous chef Peter Gilmore, draws a crowd of reality cooking show fans and serves a heavenly fusion of food with experimental vegan ingredients that you must try.
 Quay is more than a novelty fine-dining experience.
-Its location set on the harbour directly across the Opera House allows a panoramic view of the iconic Sydney highlight.
+Its location set on the harbor directly across the Opera House allows a panoramic view of the iconic Sydney highlight.

 Quick tip: Don’t forget to try the strangely delicious snow egg, a mix of lychee, coconut, vanilla, and rose.
 Also, the menu changes with the seasons so expect a delectable surprise every visit.